Bundles of generalized theta functions over abelian surfaces: Introduction

-The common fibers over the origin of the three morphisms will be denoted by $K_v$.
+\begin {itemize} \item [({\bf A.1})] the vector $v=(r, k\Theta, \chi)$ is primitive of positive rank, the polarization $\Theta$ is generic\footnote{this ensures that the moduli spaces we consider consist of stable sheaves only}, and furthermore the Mukai self pairing is an odd positive integer. \end {itemize}

+We consider the moduli space $\uv$ of $\Theta$-(semi)stable sheaves of topological type $v$.
+The moduli space comes equipped with the Albanese morphism which, up to the choice of a reference sheaf $E_0$, takes sheaves $E$ to their determinant and determinant of the Fourier-Mukai transform Here denotes the Fourier-Mukai transform.
+The Albanese fiber will be denoted by $K_v$, thus parametrizing semistable sheaves with fixed determinant and fixed determinant of their Fourier-Mukai transform.
 It is known that $K_v$ is a holomorphic symplectic manifold of dimension $2d_v-2$, deformation equivalent to the generalized Kummer variety of the same dimension \cite {Y}.